BoyanH/FU-DeepLearning/Solutions/Homework5/solution.md

   * width = (W - F + 2P) / S + 1 = (w - n) / s + 1
   * height = (h - n) / s + 1

-7. C)
+7. B)
   * we look at the bigger dimension (height) (as it scales slower in this direction)
   * in a convolution, a map's pixel value depends on all the pixels in the receptive field
-  * so after 1. layer, value of 5. pixel also depends on 1. one
+  * so after 1. layer, value of 3. pixel also depends on 1. one
-  * after 2. player, value of 6. pixel also depends on 1. one
+  * after 2. player, value of 5. pixel also depends on 1. one
-  * ... so on, 6 layers in total to reach 10. pixel depending on 1. one
-  * formula is same as distance between numbers (high - low + 1) = (10 - 5 + 1) = 6
+  * 3. layer, 7. pixel
+  * 4. layer, 9. pixel
+  * 5. layer, 10. pixel, ready

-8. C)
+8. B)
   * (20 - 4) // 2 + 1 = 9
   * (9 - 4) // 2 + 1 = 3
   * at layer 3, the dimension is already smaller than receptive field